-In other instances, the implementation process may begin, but the services is under-implemented, left at only 50–75% of the expected level.
+In other instances, the implementation process may begin, but the services are under-implemented, left at only 50–75% of the expected level.
 The client declares a project to be complete when it is only partially implemented.
 The client is exhausted and has three other fires and two other projects that need work as well.
 This delays the project and lowers their satisfaction level.

 As a result of all these delays, your team experiences loss across many spectrums—less revenue than was expected comes in; revenue is also lost as dates continue to slip and resources are required to pour more of their time into the project.
 All this adds up to an overall loss of profit for the bank.

-Our team of experienced onboarders and implementers can help—we can meet with your client and help to establish a reasonable plan, distributing the work which needs to be accomplished on the client side between their team and ours.
+Our team of experienced onboarders and implementers can help.
+We can meet with your client and help to establish a reasonable plan, distributing the work that needs to be accomplished on the client side between their team and ours.
 Oftentimes, with a little bit of background information, our team can complete many tasks and get things moving rapidly.
 You’ll quickly find your time to revenue decreased when partnering with our team.

 Strategic Treasurer hosts multiple webinar presentations annually, each addressing key areas of compliance, finance, or treasury.
 Webinars provide attendees with up-to-date, accurate information on the addressed topic, as well as key findings from surveys, analyst reports, and projects.
 Typically, webinars are co-hosted by solutions providers, who are able to provide additional insight and content from an alternate viewpoint.
 Webinars also provide the opportunity for attendees to earn free CTP credits.